LorenzoColletta/Parallel-implementation-of-a-tomographic-projection-algorithm/README.md

 ### Compile
     gcc -Wall -Wpedantic -std=c99 -fopenmp inputgeneration.c ./source/voxel.c -I./source/ -lm -o inputgeneration

+This program can also be compiled so that the output file has no header (the 16 integer values described below). **This output file structure should not be used as input to the projection.c program**.
+Use the **-DRAW** argument when compiling:

+    gcc -Wall -Wpedantic -std=c99 -fopenmp -DRAW inputgeneration.c ./source/voxel.c -I./source/ -lm -o inputgeneration

 ### Run:
     inputgeneration output.dat [object Type] [integer]